danisla/kube-pi/README.md

 make provision
 ```

+> NOTE: you will need to type in the default password `hypriot` the first time as the ssh keys are copied over.

 ## Networking

 POD networking is done by adding static routes for the cluster network on each node to all of the other nodes.